 Hadrian’s Wall, Northumberland

 Why your dog will love this: If he is a Kevin Costner fan, he will recognise the iconic Sycamore Gap, featured in Robin Hood; Prince of Thieves.
-While on this north east dog walk, you and your pup might want to take his camera for a snap of himself at the Robin Hood Tree to show his chums at home.
+While on this north east dog walk, you and your pup might want to take the camera for a snap at the Robin Hood Tree to show your chums at home.